 If you've been following our food allergy series, you might be starting to feel like an expert at this point!
 After all, you know the difference between food allergies, food sensitivities, and food intolerances.
 You know the symptoms of each, and you know when to try an elimination diet and when to seek a medical diagnosis.
 Finally, you know all about egg and dairy allergies, as well as nut, wheat, and soy allergies.
 Feeling smart yet?
 You should be. ;) We're wrapping up our food allergy

-Welcome again to our our article series on food allergies!
+Welcome again to our article series on food allergies!
 We’ve covered a lot of ground up to this point.
 We’ve examined the differences between food allergies, food sensitivities, and food intolerances.
 We’ve also looked at the symptoms of each, as well as how to get a diagnosis.
-If you haven’t read those articles yet, be sure to go back and take a look. .
+If you haven’t read those articles yet, be sure to go back and take a look.
 Today’s article is part 2 of our Common Childhood Food Allergies article.
-In part 1, learned more about dairy and egg allergies; today,
+In part 1, learned more about dairy and egg allergies; today, we’ll

 Welcome back to our food allergy series!
 We’ve covered a lot of ground up to this point.
 We’ve examined the differences between food allergies, food sensitivities, and food intolerances.
 We’ve also looked at the symptoms of each, as well as how to get a diagnosis.
 If you haven’t read those articles yet, be sure to go back and take a look.
 Over the course of the next 2 articles, we’ll be learning about the 5 most common childhood food allergies: dairy, egg, wheat, nut, and soy allergies.
 In